AkillerKavinda/Regional-Sales-Data-Analysis-Project/README.md

 ### Correlation Heatmap
 ![Correlation Heatmap](Images/correlation-heatmap.png)
-Revenue strongly correlates with order quantity (0.90) and unit price (0.79).
-Profit rises with revenue (0.87).
+Revenue is strongly linked to both order quantity and unit price—indicating that larger orders and higher prices drive more sales.

 ## Key Insights